puppetlabs/puppetlabs-apache/README.md

 ######`deny`

 Sets a [Deny](http://httpd.apache.org/docs/2.2/mod/mod_authz_host.html#deny) directive, specifying which hosts are denied access to the server. **Deprecated:** This parameter is being deprecated due to a change in Apache.
 It only works with Apache 2.2 and lower.
+You can use it as a single string for one rule or as an array for more than one.

 ```puppet
     apache::vhost { 'sample.example.net':